Skip to content

 C-section births are becoming increasingly common worldwide.
 In Europe alone, C-section rates have increased by 14% between 1990 to 20146.
 In the UK, we have seen C-sections increase from one in five women to one in four7.
 As caesarean births do not deliver the same diversity of microbes or number of friendly bacteria that vaginally born children usually receive, associated health concerns could develop.
 Research has now shown that children born via C-section are at higher risks of food allergies, asthma, inflammatory bowel diseases, diabetes and obesity1,8.

-Having said this, we understand that vaginal births are not always possible.
-Some mothers set out their birthing plan many months beforehand but during labour, the plan has to change.
+Having said this, we understand that vaginal births are not always possible and during labour, sometimes the birthing plan has to change.
 The most important thing is the safety of the mother and baby, so always take advice from your healthcare professionals.
 If you have had a C-section or plan to, there are many options for supplementation of good bacteria.
 These can be used from birth to help provide additional support from day one.

 Breastfeeding is a major driving factor in the composition of the baby biome.
 Breastmilk is unique to each woman and typically contains good bacteria, immune cells, nutrients and prebiotics.

-The prebiotics are a specific kind known as human milk oligosaccharides (HMOs).
-They increase the number of certain Bifidobacteria.
-In fact, some scientists believe that HMOs have specifically evolved in breastmilk purely to nurture the developing baby biome - it’s that important!
+The prebiotics are a specific kind known as human milk oligosaccharides (HMOs) which increase the number of certain Bifidobacteria.
+Some scientists believe that HMOs have specifically evolved in breastmilk purely to nurture the developing baby biome - it’s that important!
+Good Bacteria Found in Breastmilk

-Formula milks have tried to further mimic breastmilk with the addition of prebiotics such as GOS and FOS.
-However, research shows although these prebiotics are good, they are not quite the same as HMOs.
-As a result, some formula milks are now beginning to add a certain type of HMO.
+Formula milks have tried to further mimic breastmilk with the addition of prebiotics such as GOS and FOS and even a certain type of HMO.

 When a baby is weaned onto solid food, their microbiome adapts.
 They stop receiving HMOs and good bacteria from the breast milk and will need supplementation from other areas.
 Their microbiome adapts to break down different carbohydrates, fats and proteins found in the new food.
 When a baby has been fully weaned off milk, their microbiome starts to resemble a more mature profile.